Services Work Method News About FAQs Contact

 Koochooloo — کوچولو

-Koochooloo means “little one” in Persian — a term of intimacy and affection.
-Its presence in this system is deliberate.
+"Little one" in Persian.
 It introduces softness, memory, and cultural specificity into a framework that could otherwise become severe.
-Koochooloo is the reminder that distinctiveness without tenderness becomes cold, and that the most impossible-to-ignore work usually carries a small, human, lived-in note that a boardroom would have edited out.
+Distinctiveness without tenderness becomes cold; the most impossible-to-ignore work usually carries a small, human, lived-in note a boardroom would have edited out.

 Frequently asked questions